Generate CRC bits according to generator polynomial and append to input data frames

 The General CRC Generator block has one input port and one output port.
 Both ports support binary column vector signals.

-A string, a binary row vector in descending order of powers, or an integer row vector in descending order of powers.
+A polynomial character vector, a binary row vector in descending order of powers, or an integer row vector in descending order of powers.

 Binary scalar or a binary row vector of length equal to the degree of the generator polynomial, specifying the initial state of the internal shift register.